andluizsouza/llmops-building-applications/02_working_with_llms/README.md

 Example: After analyzing movie recommendations, a second prompt is used to extract and present a concise user response, demonstrating the model's ability to handle detailed, multi-step processes.

 Checkout the Jupyter Notebook: [1_prompt_engineering_overview_part2.ipynb](/02_working_with_llms/1_prompt_engineering_overview_part2.ipynb)

+## 2.5 Logging, Tracking, and Debugging Prompts

+As you scale your LLM applications, it's crucial to track and analyze prompts effectively.
+Comet provides a suite of tools for this purpose, including functionalities for storing results, tracking different template versions, and managing prompt chains.
+This capability is particularly useful when dealing with complex prompt sequences that require distinct logging approaches.

+The ability to compare prompts across various models, like GPT-3.5 or GPT-4, offers valuable insights into model performance.
+Documenting relevant metadata, such as token usage and cost, is also a key part of this process.

+In this lesson, we will be building a system that tags machine learning paper abstracts.
+The process begins with selecting a model and creating prompts to extract tags, which are mentions of model names.
+The output is a JSON object listing these tags.

+This pipeline, a simplified version of a larger project, demonstrates a typical workflow for extracting and converting information and assessing output quality.
+The Comet tools are used to log, track, and debug prompts.
+Throughout the below notebook, you will get the chance to use Comet to collect and visualize your data in a way that makes it simple for you to improve your model output.